jasonhand/snackablecloud/content/post/3-benefits-of-cloud-computing.md

 +++
 author = "Actors"
-title = "The benefits of cloud computing" date = "2020-05-04" description = "Identify the benefits of cloud computing, such as high availability, scalability, elasticity, agility, and disaster recovery" tags = [
+title = "Benefits of cloud computing" date = "2020-05-04"
+description = "Identify the benefits of cloud computing, such as high availability, scalability, elasticity, agility, and disaster recovery" tags = [